 Canham, C.D., A.C.
 Finzi, S.W.
 Pacala, and D.H.
 Burbank.
 1994.
 Causes and consequences of resource heterogeneity in forests: Interspecific variation in light transmission by canopy trees.
 Canadian Journal of Forest Research, 24, 337–349.

 Crouch, G.L.
 1986.
-Effects of thinning pole-sized lodgepole pine on understory vegetation and large herbivore activity in central Colorado [United States Forest Service Research Paper RM-268].
-Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station.
+Effects of thinning pole-sized lodgepole pine on understory vegetation and large herbivore activity in central Colorado [Research Paper RM-268].
+Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Forest and Range Experiment Station.

 DeWitt, J.B., and J.V.
 Derby, Jr. 1955.
 Changes in nutritive value of browse plants following forest fires.
 Journal of Wildlife Management, 19, 65–70.

 Dills, G.G.
 1970.
 Effects of prescribed burning on deer browse.
 Journal of Wildlife Management, 34, 540–545.

 Edwards, S.L., S. Demarais, B. Watkins, and B.K.
 Strickland.
 2004.
 White-tailed deer forage production in managed and unmanaged pine stands and summer food plots in Mississippi.
 Wildlife Society Bulletin, 32, 739–745.

 Einarsen, A.S.
 1946.
 Crude protein determination of deer food as an applied management technique.
 Transactions of the North American Wildlife Conference, 11, 309–312.